Irrational Fatou components in non-Archimedean dynamics

 \section{Main Theorem}

-This section derives Theorems~\ref{t:wandering-irrationally} and~\ref{t:wandering-rationally} from the Main Theorem, stated below.
+This section derives Theorems~\ref{t:wandering-irrationally} and~\ref{t:wandering-rationally} from the \cref{t:main}, stated below.
 It computes, within the family of polynomials introduced by \textsc{Benedetto} in~\cite{Ben02a}, the diameter of a wandering component of the filled \textsc{Julia} set whose itinerary has a specific form.
-The remainder of the paper is devoted to proving the Main Theorem.
+The rest of the paper is devoted to proving the \cref{t:main}.